valabji/valabji/README.md

 - 🎓 I've Studied networking at University of science and technologies ( in Sudan )
 - 🔭 I’m currently working on some open source projects available here.
-- 💎 I’m currently learning Ruby On Rails
+- 💎 I’m currently learning Terraform
-- 👯 I’m looking to collaborate on React-native mobile application / NodeJS Server
+- 👯 I’m looking to collaborate on React-native mobile application / Django Server
 - 💬 Ask me about Software development / Freelancing
 - 📫 How to reach me: valabji@gmail.com / +249-920166262
 - ⚡ Fun fact: I started programming when i was in the sixth grade ( 2006 ) and I've selled (traded) my first website on the same year for a NOKIA 1315 phone